massimilianotamborrino/SMCABCFHN/README.md

 R package for the SMC-ABC inference for the FHN model proposed in [1] A. Samson, M. Tamborrino, I. Tubikanec.
 Inference for the stochastic FitzHugh-Nagumo model from real action potential data via approximate Bayesian computation.
 Preprint at ArXiv:2405.17972 https://arxiv.org/abs/2405.17972

+Trajectories of the FHN model are simulated using the structure-preserving splitting numerical scheme proposed in

+[2] E. Buckwar, A. Samson, M. Tamborrino, I. Tubikanec.
+A splitting method for SDEs with locally Lipschitz drift: Illustration on the FitzHugh-Nagumo model.
+Applied Numerical Mathematics 179, 191-220, 2022.

 The R-package is written and maintained by Massimiliano Tamborrino (firstname dot secondname at warwick.ac.uk).

 # What can you find in the package